SolidLabResearch/user-managed-access/documentation/getting-started.md

 }
 ```
 The `claim_token_format` explains to the AS how the `claim_token` should be interpreted.
-In this case, this is a custom format designed for this server.
+In this case, this is a custom format designed for this server,
+where the token is a URL-encoded WebID.

 #### Claim security

 In the above body, the claim token format is a string representing a WebID.
 No actual authentication or verification takes place here,
 meaning anyone can insert any WebID they want.
-This allows for easy testing and examples,
+This is great for quickly testing things out,
-but will be changed to an actual safe method, such as an OIDC ID token, in the future.
+but less good for security and testing actual authentication.
+The AS also supports OIDC tokens as defined in the [Solid OIDC specification](https://solid.github.io/solid-oidc/).
+In that case, the `claim_token_format` should be `http://openid.net/specs/openid-connect-core-1_0.html#IDToken`.

 ### Generate token